cloudguruab/ginop/main/README.md

 # Ginop Blockchain

-- Here you can access the onchain platform inside `gchain`.
+- Here you can access the onchain platform inside `blockchain/`.

 Example snippet